Account settings and security

 ### Embed badges

 These badges are designed for your website and can be customized to fit right in with your design.
-They can adapt to light/dark themes or be forced to either style.
+They adapt to light/dark themes or can be forced to either style.
 You can adjust:

 * `align`: For the live status badge positioning.
 Options: `start`, `center`, or `end`.